maxmode/serverless_email_forward_terraform/README.md

  - Run `terraform init`
  - Run `terraform apply`
+ - Wait 10..20 min, until you receive a confirmation email from AWS that domain can be used AWS SES

 ### How to check?

-Send an email to you@yourdomain.test after few seconds it should end up at your_gmail_email@gmail.com
+Send an email to hello@yourdomain after few seconds it should end up at email1@example.com

 ## Cool part

-Except using modern technologies like terraform and lambda this solution also saves your money, as AWS costs are mostly for Route53 hosted zone (less then $1 per month at the moment).
+Except using modern technologies like terraform and lambda this solution also saves your money, as AWS costs are mostly for Route53 hosted zone (around .5$ per month at the moment).
 Storing emails in S3, executing AWS Lambda and SES should be even less.

 Another great feature is automation of mailboxes registration and management.